The Shaw Trust Disability Power 100 list is published every year to recognise and celebrate the 100 most influential disabled people within the UK.

 Aaron has been included for his contribution and achievements within sport, also being recognised as an ambassador for assisted running.

-As well as making this years list, Aaron has the pride of being the only person from Northern Ireland to feature on it.
+As well as making the 2019 list, Aaron has the pride of being the only person from Northern Ireland to feature on it.

 This is a huge honour for Aaron and our family, and it proves that whatever disability you may have, whether physical, learning, or both, you can achieve great things with the right encouragement and support.